ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 **Errors:**

+- `0x20`: Caller process is not a system service
-- `0x20`: No device was found with this SDI
+- `0x21`: No device was found with this SDI